peace-maker/smrpg/README.md

 # API
 Developers can easily add new upgrades using the extensive API provided by the core.
+There are forwards and natives to control the earned experience, level and credits.
+You can add your own items to the rpgmenu as well.
 Have a look at the [include files](https://github.com/peace-maker/smrpg/blob/master/scripting/include)!

 See the available upgrade plugins for examples.
 You can use the [example upgrade](https://github.com/peace-maker/smrpg/blob/master/scripting/upgrades/smrpg_upgrade_example.sp) as a skeleton.